vtexdocs/dev-portal-content/docs/guides/Integration Guides/gift-card-integration-guide/gift-card-integration-guide-system-architecture.md

 ## VTEX Gift Card Provider

 Our native gift card provider is bundled into your VTEX store, and [Gift Card API](https://developers.vtex.com/docs/api-reference/giftcard-api#overview) is the implementation of the Gift Card Provider Protocol for it.
 It can be used to manage VTEX gift cards directly - although Gift Card Hub API provides the same functionality in a more generic abstraction layer.

-[block:callout]
-{
-  "type": "warning",
-  "body": "The `VtexGiftCard` provider was built from a legacy system, created before our Gift Card system architecture evolved to the Gift Card Hub model.
-As such, it should not be considered a reference implementation of the Gift Card Provider Protocol.", "title": "Our native gift card provider does not fully implement our protocol" }
+>⚠️ "The `VtexGiftCard` provider was built from a legacy system, created before our Gift Card system architecture evolved to the Gift Card Hub model.
+As such, it should not be considered a reference implementation of the Gift Card Provider Protocol.
-[/block]